copicomi/copicomi/README.md

 ## Hi there 👋

-Student at Harbin Institute of Technology, Weihai, major at Software Engineer, 2023-2027
+Undergraduate at Harbin Institute of Technology, Weihai, major at Software Engineer, 2023-2027

 I'm learning computer science by myself with [csdiy](https://csdiy.wiki/)